 Under UK company law, a limited company is treated as an entirely separate legal entity to its members (i.e. shareholders or guarantors, depending on the type of structure).

-Most companies are limited by shares, which means the liability of shareholders is limited to the nominal amount due on unpaid shares (often £1, but may be a different sum).
-If you have already paid for your shares, then there will be nothing due.
+Most companies are limited by shares, which means shareholders’ liability is limited to the nominal amount due on unpaid shares (often £1, but it may be a different sum).
+If you have already paid for your shares, nothing will be due.

 Limited liability applies to LTD companies, PLCs, and LLPs.